-The EFGI risk management framework sets forth overall governance of risks.
-Responsibilities of involved stakeholders in the management of risks are clearly defined, as well as the mandates of its Risk and Compliance functions.
+The EFGI risk management framework sets out the overall governance of risks.
+Responsibilities of involved stakeholders in the management of risks are clearly defined, as well as terms of reference for of its Risk and Compliance functions.

-The EFGI risk management framework is complementary to the EFGI risk appetite framework, which focuses on the approach to risk capacity, risk appetite, risk limits and indicators, documenting the level of risk that EFG International is prepared to incur.
+The EFGI risk management framework is underpinned by the EFGI risk appetite framework, which focuses on the approach to risk capacity, risk appetite, risk limits and indicators, documenting the level of risk that EFG International is prepared to incur.